Assistance programs Wayne County North Carolina.

 - Counseling and free advice is provided too.
 The overall mission of WAGES and the Self-sufficiency Project is to provide comprehensive case management, financial counseling, resources to assist with medical bills, and other aid that will strengthen and empower the entire family unit by equipping every family served with the skills needed to help themselves over the long term.

-They are located at 601 Royall Ave. in Goldsboro, North Carolina.
-Phone number (919) 736-4268.
+They are located at 601 Royall Ave., Goldsboro, NC 27534.
+Phone number is 919-734-1178.

 The Wayne County Salvation Army can be reached at 919.735.4811.
 The thrift store also has an office on site.
 For more details, locate assistance from Goldsboro Salvation Army.

-Food banks and soup kitchens - Several locations help feed and clothe low income families.
+Free food banks and soup kitchens - Several locations help feed and clothe low income families.
 Resources include free groceries, hot meals, Christmas toys or meals, and hygiene products too.
 Each food pantry has their own focus as well as resources.

 If a center can’t help, ask for referrals.
 As they are a source of information for the community as well, and volunteers try to assist.
 Clients can even learn about Food and Nutrition Services (FNS) (SNAP food stamps) applications too or an EBT card for low-income families or seniors.
 More on Wayne County free food pantries.